 Debbie Brettle MBACP Registered Counsellor

-Hello my name is Debbie, welcome to my profile.
+Hi my name is Debbie, welcome to my profile.
 If you are reading this then the chances are that you or somebody you care about is feeling unhappy, stressed, anxious or depressed or may be having difficulty coping.
 We all need assistance or support at some point in our lives and sometimes speaking to friends or family is not enough.
 You may feel you have nobody to turn to or that people don’t understand you, this is where counselling may be able to help.
 Counselling is an opportunity to speak to somebody impartial, who is not involved in your life but is there just for you.

-I am a professional, qualified counsellor offering counselling sessions to individuals or couples and I am registered with the British Association for Counselling and Psychotherapy (BACP).
+I am a registered, qualified counsellor offering counselling sessions to individuals and I am registered with the British Association for Counselling and Psychotherapy (BACP).
 As a counsellor my role is to provide you with a safe and confidential environment in which to support you.
 I am a compassionate, non judgemental, skilled listener and I feel very passionate about counselling as I have witnessed the benefits that it can bring.

 As a person centred counsellor, I believe that you are the expert on your own life therefore counselling sessions will be led by you and what you want to talk about.
 No issue is too big or too small.